Bruce Schneier

 To quote Iain (M!)
 Banks - "What's the use of weapons when anything can be used as a weapon".

-Posted by: Peter at July 10, 2007 4:54 AM
+Aaron July 10, 2007 11:51 AM

->"Any resemblance between flying commercial and prison is no longer coincidental."
+“Any resemblance between flying commercial and prison is no longer coincidental.”

 LOL and ready to cry.
 I'm thinking about all those copies of the WSJ, Financial Times and IHT given out on int'l flights.
 Weaponized newspapers are a perfect example of why object-based profiling will never be sufficient and some form of person-based profiling is necessary.